Breast Implant Positions

 It is preferred to sub-muscular:

-- In those with mild or impending sagging of the breasts, constricted lower breast poles and tuberous breast deformities.
+- In those with impending or mild sagging of the breasts, constricted lower breast poles and tuberous breast deformities.

 - In those engaged in heavy, repetitive pectoral muscle exercises e.g. body builders, weight lifters.

-- However, it is not an option for women with thin chest wall tissue coverage as a ‘stuck on’ look would result from visibility of the implant edges not covered by sufficient chest wall tissue.
+However, it is not a good option for those women with thin chest wall tissues as the insufficient coverage of the implant edges would create a ‘stuck on’ look.

 3. Sub-Fascial (‘in front of the muscle’ but ‘under its sheath’)

-- This is simply a variant of the ‘in front of the muscle’ position with basically the same advantages/disadvantages.
+- This is simply a variant of the ‘in front of the muscle’ position with basically the same advantages and disadvantages.

 4. ‘Dual Plane’ Placement